TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-26-new-symplify-4-service-first-approach-yaml-caching.md

 Thanks to Yaml, we could use finally use full power of Symfony\DependencyInjection component, constructor injection, autowiring... again, all that you probably already know from Symfony.

-Why? **ECS is Symfony application with DI Container**.
+Why? **ECS is basically a Symfony application with DI Container**.
 It loads all checkers from config you provide, turns them into services and then uses those services to check the code.

 Could you tell that from?